 - Specify the name of the certificate.

-- Input associated password to the certificate.
+- Input associated password to the certificate (required for .p12 certificate).

 - Upload the certificate through Choose File